chevereto/v3-docs/setup/system/environment.md

 ## File upload variables

 Environment variables for the file uploading limits.
-Note that the following environment variables will only work for container provisioning.
+Note that the following environment variables will work for container provisioning.

 | Variable                      | Example |
 | ----------------------------- | ------- |